marcosgdf/dolibarr-vagrant/README.md

 * Vhost: dev.dolibarr.org
 * Root user: root
 * Root password: root
-* Configured DB users:
+* MySQL:
 	* user/user for db dolibarr
 	* root/root
 	* Initial dolibarr data: dev/initdata/mysqldump_dolibarr-3.5.0.sql
+* PostgreSQL:
+	* postgres/123

+#### DB access
+DB connections outside localhost are not allowed.
+You must connect through a SSH tunnel.
+You can find the private key for vagrant user in puphpet/files/dot/ssh/id_rsa

 #### Mailcatcher
 Configure Dolibarr to send all emails through SMTP 127.0.0.1 with port 1025 with user admin and no password.